 On average, if a car has sustained damage and the cost of repairs are 70 percent of the vehicle’s cost at the time of the incident, the car is declared a total loss and a claim is paid on it.
 However, this is an average threshold.
 In some states, it can be as low as 50 percent, like in Iowa, or even as high as 100 percent in states like Texas.
 In Michigan, for example, the car gets a salvage title if the damage extent ranges between 75 and 90 percent.

-But if the damage is assessed to be 91 percent of the pre-incident vehicle value, the car is given a scrap title or what some states call junk titles.
+But if the damage is assessed to be 91 percent of the pre-incident vehicle value, those are total vehicles and are given a scrap title or what some states call junk titles.

 How Does a Vehicle Get a Salvage Title?